MoghaddamLab/Jacobs2022-eLife/README.md

 For *python* (v3+) scripts - many of these will be included in your base environment if you use anaconda:
-  - numpy, pandas, os, csv, glob, re, math, scipy, mapplotlib, pylab, datetime
+  - numpy, pandas, os, csv, glob, re, math, scipy, matplotlib, pylab, datetime

 For the one *R* code -
   - dplyr, tidyr, reshape2